+Longer-term initiatives include training, employment, contracting, supplier procurement, environmental protection, and community investment.
+We believe this approach to stakeholder engagement has been key to our success in building world class projects.
 Ongoing communication with our stakeholders informs our community consultation, strategy development, and risk management activities, and ensures we approach our work in a responsible way to create social value where we operate.
 We look for many opportunities to engage with our stakeholders and adapt our ways to best meet their needs.

-Some examples of our community initiatives and stakeholder outreach are listed in our ESG Reports, which are available on our website at www.altagas.ca/responsibility.
+Examples of how we listen and engage include open houses, local and social media outreach, and collaboration with local organizations.
+For further details, please refer to our ESG Reports, which are available on our website at www.altagas.ca/responsibility.